m0hn-z/EmailApplication-1/README.md

 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.

-## License
+## Finally

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This Project is made using watching tutorial to learn Java in a simple Manner

 ---